MMSA Title: STEM Education Specialist – Informal Education

 What did you do before you worked at MMSA: I worked as the Program Coordinator at the Seacoast Science Center for seven and a half years.
 While there, I created and taught hands-on marine science programming for students and visitors of all ages, coordinated educational events, field trips, and outreaches, and provided trainings and support to volunteers and informal educators.

 What do you like to do in your free time: In my free time, I like spending time outdoors with friends and family and my golden retriever, Scout.
-I also enjoy jigsaw puzzles, reading fiction, and my dance fitness classes.
+In particular, I love the beach, walks through the woods, and cross country skiing.
+I also love to dance, and read and watch fiction.

 Pronouns: she, her, hers